- Find a Trail

 - Get Involved

-Take a worthwhile side trip by turning right on Old 26 Road and following it southwest for 1 mile.
-Here you will find Indian Mounds Park, a collection of 11 Indian mounds and an old Indian trail.
+Open areas and woods serve as pleasant companions as you travel north along SR 26.
+Take a worthy side trip by heading west (left) at Koshkonong Mounds Road to Indian Mounds Park, which features 11 Native American effigy mounds and an ancient Indian trail.
 The mounds, large earthworks with religious or ceremonial origins, can be seen from the trail.
 Look closely to see the turtle and bird shapes identified by experts.
 The mounds are thought to have survived about 1,500 years.

 The two trails do cross at the trailhead north of Jefferson, just like it looks on the map!
 I went south the long way around, being told by another biker there was no other way to get there from here.
 Made the fortunate discovery on the return trip that the G.R. trail does indeed go through from the Fairground entrance all the way to the trailhead on the G.D. and is twisty but well marked.
 All that's missing is a sign to that effect at the trailhead.
 Just take that road to the south around the bend and there it is!
 A little bit of city an you're on the wonderful, smooth paved trail, all the way to Janesville if you like.